sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 An outstanding alarm is an alarm that is either not cleared or not acknowledged by the user yet.

-The following illustrates how ALARM table is updated as alarms goes through their life cycle and how pmon can use ALARM_STATS table to control system LED.
+The following illustrates how ALARM table is updated as alarms goes through their life cycle and how can an application use it.
+Example here is pmon using ALARM_STATS table to control system LED.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|